Learn about actual and potential costs

-What are the rates of the various types of insurance that your firm purchases?
+What are the premiums for the various types of insurance that your firm purchases?

-How have insurance rates changed over the past several years?
+How have your insurance premiums changed over the past several years?

-How have changing insurance rates impacted your service prices?
+How have changing insurance premiums impacted your service prices?

 What type of benefits do you offer your employees?